michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/sample-menu.md

 Start the day with a satisfying breakfast!
 Participants will enjoy one or more of the following options:

-· Main Items: Scrambled eggs, French toast, tater circles, sausage, pancakes, breakfast tacos, English muffins
+· Main Items: Scrambled eggs, breakfast sandwiches, breakfast burritos, French toast, pancakes, sausage, bacon, and tater circles

-· Daily Accompaniments: Cereal, yogurt, bread, juice, coffee, tea, and a variety of fresh fruit
+· Daily Accompaniments: A variety of cereals, yogurts, and fresh fruit, bread, peanut butter, juices, coffee, and hot teas

 ---